JimChr-R4GN4R/FilesCrypterSavior/README.md

 - [ ] Add `BKP` (Basic Key Protector) system which means that user enters a key which he wants and database will be encrypted/decrypted by this key and files' keys and nonces will be generated automatically, so user has just to know only one key to encrypt/decrypt his files.

+## Disclaimer
+This is a beta version.
+There will be many updates.
+If you loose your keys/nonces, then you cannot recover the encrypted files.
+Your data, your responsibility.